 Do you accept my insurance?

-One of the first things we will do when you contact our office is ask for your medical insurance information.
-We do this to know what your insurance coverage will be before Dr. Cebula performs any necessary treatment.
-We will collect the fee for services rendered at each appointment based on our fee schedule and your estimated insurance coverage.
-As a courtesy, we will file a claim to your medical insurance if they accept treatment from out of network.
+Dr. Cebula is out of network for all medical and dental insurances, including Medicare.
+We collect fees for services rendered at each appointment based on our fee schedule.
+As a courtesy, we will file a claim to your medical insurance if they accept treatment from an out of network provider.

 Do I need a night guard?

 If you are suffering from myalgia (muscle pain) or arthralgia (joint pain), or have fractured any teeth without an obvious cause, then a hard acrylic stabilization splint for night time wear may help you with your symptoms.
 At the least, a night guard will help to protect your teeth and TMJs from excessive biting forces while you sleep.
 Many will experience an improvement in their pain even though the appliance will only affect bruxism for a short period after delivery.
 Dr. Cebula will determine the need for a stabilization splint based on your symptoms and exam findings.
 For patients with obstructive sleep apnea (OSA), a mandibular advancement device would be appropriate for CPAP-intolerant patients because a splint alone may make the apnea worse.
 If you are unsure if you have sleep apnea, Dr. Cebula is trained to identify the signs and symptoms of OSA and will refer you a sleep-disorders specialist for diagnosis.